levisawatz/Levitating-Saucer/README.md

 ## Levitation PID control circuit:
-More spesifically a "PD" controll system that that uses a Proportonal and Derivative control to keep the levitating saucer in one place and dampen oscillations.
+More specifically, a "PD" controll system that that uses a Proportonal and Derivative control to keep the levitating saucer in one place and dampen oscillations.
 This circuit uses voltage adders/subtractors/multipliers to reactively compute the power to be sent to the electromagnet that suspends the levitating object.

 <img src="./images/levitation%20control%20circuit.jpg" width="250"/>